-There are many different types of casters available on the market, and it can be challenging to decide which type is best for your needs.
-The majority of Aerol casters are made of high-grade aluminum (although we do offer some steel) in both swivel and rigid varieties.
+Many different types of casters are available on the market, and deciding which type is best for your needs can be challenging.
+Most Aerol casters are made of high-grade aluminum (although we offer some steel) in both swivel and rigid varieties.
 Let’s compare the benefits of each.

-Swivel casters have wheels that allow them to spin quickly in any direction, making them great for maneuvering in tight areas.
-Rigid casters are designed for straight-line travel and can handle heavy duty applications.
+Caster swivel lock have wheels that allow them to spin quickly in any direction, making them great for maneuvering in tight areas.
+Rigid casters are designed for straight-line travel and can handle heavy-duty applications.

 A rigid caster is the most popular type of caster.
-These casters are designed to restrict vehicle motion so the vehicle travels in a straight line.
+These casters are designed to restrict vehicle motion so the vehicle travels straight.
 While it does limit maneuverability, the advantages are that rigid casters are stronger than swivel casters and can carry higher load capacities.

-The swivel caster is a more versatile and mobile option than a rigid caster.
+The swivel caster is more versatile and mobile than a rigid caster.
 With this design, the fork allows the caster to rotate about 360 degrees.
-This benefit allows you to quickly move in any direction without changing its orientation.
-The swivel casters will automatically align and rotate parallel to the direction you’re traveling in.
+This benefit will enable you to quickly move in any direction without changing its orientation.
+The swivel casters will automatically align and turn parallel to your traveling direction.
 The swivel design is also helpful when moving around equipment in limited mobility situations.

-By extending or lengthening the swivel lead on a caster, a loaded cart is easier to turn as it requires less force to get moving.
+Extending or lengthening the swivel lead on a caster makes a loaded cart more accessible to turn as it requires less force to get moving.
 With power towing applications, the longer the swivel lead is, the better the caster will track (constantly follow) the movement of the tugger pulling the cart.
 The longer lead will also help reduce caster flutter, where the caster begins to shimmy and vibrate while being towed.
-Just remember that longer leads increase the swivel radius, so turning the caster will require more turning room than one with a shorter lead.
+Remember that longer leads increase the swivel radius, so turning the caster will require more turning room than one with a shorter lead.

-And while there are many benefits to using aluminum, steel has an advantage in some specific environments.
+And while aluminum has many benefits, steel has an advantage in some specific environments.
 For instance, it’s stronger than its counterpart to support heavier loads.
 From a cost perspective, it is also less expensive than aluminum.

 Cushion Tread Wheels provide a safe and quiet way to move around, particularly over uneven ground.
-These rubberized tires will protect your floor from damage while providing you with smoother rides than castors or foam-filled alternatives.
+These rubberized tires protect your floor from damage while delivering smoother rides than castors or foam-filled alternatives.
 Aerol’s line of Cushion Tread Wheels complies with all dimensional and performance requirements of Specification MIL-W-21985.

-Polyurethane Wheels are the best choice for any vehicle that will be used in demanding conditions.
-You’ll find these wheels on heavy-duty vehicles and equipment in various applications where a thicker tire provides more traction for rough terrain without being too soft to damage sensitive parts within the vehicle’s suspension system.
+Polyurethane Wheels are the best choice for any vehicle used in demanding conditions.
+You’ll find these wheels on heavy duty casters and equipment in various applications where a thicker tire provides more traction for rough terrain without being too soft to damage sensitive parts within the vehicle’s suspension system.

-Casters with Pneumatic Tires are the ideal choice for any industrial environment where both protection and smooth movement are desired.
-These casters offer that extra cushioning against rough surfaces as well, so you can roll over debris or surfaces like gravel or cracked cement.
+Casters with pneumatic wheels are ideal for any industrial environment where protection and smooth movement are desired.
+These casters also offer extra cushioning against rough surfaces so that you can roll over debris or surfaces like gravel or cracked cement.

-The right casters can make all the difference in your specific industry.
-With such a large variety to choose from, we can find an option that will work with your particular needs.
+Suitable casters can make all the difference in your specific industry.
+With such a large variety, we can find an option that will suit your needs.
 Need immediate assistance?
 Give us a call at 888-972-9861.